 The Conference model diplomacy society is now in its third year at Norwich School.
 This year saw the society attend their first overseas Model United Nations in Spain.
 The society also hosted their most successful Model Arctic Council yet, and enjoy a third time back to one of the biggest Model UN's in the UK.

 In January, a delegation of 11 Norwich School pupils travelled to Colegio Ayalde in Bilbao, Spain, to attend the Bilbao Model United Nations.
 Representing Egypt were Ambassador Jack Ellis (U6E), and delegates Ed Alger (U6P), Tom Brandford (U6N), Tom Dewin (L6V), Josh Parriss-Hind (U6B) and Cameron Woodcock (U6E).
-Representing Turkey were Ambassador Morgan Hardy (L6N), and delegates Jules Chan (U6B), Ellie Hipper (L6C), Emily Holdcroft (L6C) and Maisy Leeds (L6S).
+Representing Turkey were Ambassador Morgan Hardy (L6N), and delegates Jules Chan (U6B), Ellie Hipper (L6C) and Emily Holdcroft (L6C).

 After the opening ceremonies were held in the debating chamber, of the Basque Parliament, Norwich School's delegation mixed three days of intense diplomatic meetings with sightseeing around Bilbao.
 Norwich School pupils Ed Alger and Tom Brandford were recognised in particular for their excellent committee work at the conference.